gitPratikSingh/Real-time-anomaly-prediction-in-distributed-systems/README.md

 * Aggregated metrics and response time topic (calculated per second): `aggregate`

 ##### Anomaly injection
 Anomaly is generated using a script that hogs on the CPU in the web server.
 This higging slowly increases and eventually web server cannot allot sufficient CPU time to web requests.
 This is the point when the requests start to get longer response times and SLO violations can be therefore triggered using this trick.
+Run the anomaly script on the web server : run `python CPULeak.py`

 ##### IP addresses of instances in the private network:
 * nat: 172.25.0.5